Sudip-Thakur/dbms-project/backend/Readme.md

 # VideoHub: A Video Sharing App

 Welcome to VideoHub, a platform where users can upload, share, and discover videos.
-This README provides an overview of the technologies used in the project, along with detailed descriptions of the backend and frontend components, and instructions on how to run the project.
+This README provides an overview of the technologies used in the project, details about the backend and frontend components, and instructions on how to run the project.

 ## Tech Used